 The Acronym DEAR MAN helps to remember the skills needed to be objectively effective in your relationships.
 To learn more about this skill read the related post: Does Your Directness Get You in Trouble

-When you see something you don’t like, describe it as factually as possible.
+describe situation as factually as possible.
 Stick to the facts and avoid judgment.

 “I went into the kitchen to make a sandwich and your food was on the counter and your dirty dishes were in the sink.”

 The facts make it hard for the person to deny the situation.
-By not judging, you decrease defensiveness and make it easier for them to offer an explanation or apology.
+By not judging or exaggerating, you decrease defensiveness and make it easier for them to offer an explanation or apology.